The representations of the automorphism groups and the Frobenius invariants of K3 surfaces: Representations of the automorphism groups on the two-forms and transcendental cycles

-be the representation of $\Aut(X)$ on $H^{0}(X, \Omega _{X/k}^{2})$.
-By the Serre duality, the representation $\rho$ is isomorphic to the representation of $\Aut(X)$ on $k \cdot y_{0}$.
-There exists a canonical map $p : \im (\chi) \to \im (\rho)$ such that $p \circ \chi = \rho$ and $p$ is isomorphic clearly. \begin{prop} $p : \im (\chi) \to \im (\rho)$ is an isomorphism.
-In particular, both are finite cyclic groups. \end{prop} \begin{rem} In \cite{KS}, a supersingular K3 surface is defined to be generic if the order of $\im \chi$ is 1 or 2 and it is proved that there exists a generic supersingular K3 surface of Artin invariant $\sigma \geq 2$ over odd characteristic.
-By the above proposition, a supersingular k3 surface over odd characteristic is generic if and only if the order of $\im \rho$ is 1 or 2. \end{rem} For the order of the image, the following is known. \begin{prop}[\cite{Ny}, Theorem 2.1] The cardinality of $\im \rho$ divides $p ^{\sigma} +1$. \end{prop} We can also prove that for a K3 surface $X$ of finite height, the representation $\rho : \Aut(X) \to Gl(H^{0}(X, \Omega _{X/k}^{2}))$ has a finite image. \begin{prop} Assume $X$ is a K3 surface over a filed of characteristic $p\neq 2$.
-Then $\im \rho$ is finite.
+\begin{rem} In \cite{KS}, a supersingular K3 surface is defined to be generic if the order of $\im \nu _{X}$ is 1 or 2.
+And it is proved that there exists a generic supersingular K3 surface of Artin-invariant $\sigma \geq 2$ in odd characteristic, \cite{KS}, Theorem 1.7.
+By the above proposition, a supersingular K3 surface in odd characteristic is generic if and only if the order of $\im \rho _{X}$ is 1 or 2. \end{rem} For the order of the $\im \rho$, the following is known. \begin{prop}(\cite{Ny}, Theorem 2.1) The cardinality of $\im \rho _{X}$ divides $p ^{\sigma} +1$. \end{prop} \begin{rem} If $X$ is a supersingular K3 surface of Artin-invariant 1, we have shown, using the crystalline Torelli theorem, that $\im \rho _{X} \simeq \im \nu _{X}$ is a cyclic group of rank $p+1$, \cite{J2}, Theorem 3.3.
+By this result, if $\phi (p+1)>20$, $X$ has an automorphism which cannot be lifted to characteristic 0. \end{rem}